AI Skills for Customer Success: The New Competitive Advantage

 This blog outlines six essential AI skills for customer success teams-skills that will define what it means to be an effective, strategic, and future-ready CSM in the years ahead.

-One of the most important customer success AI skills is teaching GenAI what matters-and why.
-That’s how you make AI a value amplifier, not just a document generator.
+One of the most important customer success AI skills is teaching GenAI what matters and why.
+That's how you make AI a value amplifier, not just a document generator.

 3. Experimentation: A New Mindset for Success Planning

-Historically, customer success has favored consistency.
+If you notice historically, customer success has favored consistency.
 Playbooks, templates, quarterly cadences.

 4. Responsible Testing: Trust but Verify